peterpeterp/shaped_analysis/ReadMe.md

 class_on_shape.py is the main class

-an application is shown in the tutorial
+There is an example application: example/example_Benin.ipynb